GoPro: Video editing

 The company developed GoPro Studio, a simple video editing software to edit camera footage.
 It was reported that GoPro intended to also become a content provider, also with a new app for the HERO5 called GoPro Quik to share and edit videos easier.
 You can also edit and shoot photos and videos using the GoPro app released in 2015.

 In 2020, Gopro canceled their GoPro Quik software support for Windows and Mac, leaving it just to mobile devices.
 However, in February 2024, a new version of the Quik app was released on MacOS, with a version for Windows coming later in the year.

 In April 2014, GoPro was listed by Adweek as one of the "Top 10 Best Brand Channels on YouTube" based on a combination of views, shares, comments, and overall engagement.
 Content is uploaded daily, an additional source of revenue for the company.

 As part of its transformation to a media company in 2014, GoPro created additional channels with GoPro content on YouTube, Virgin America, and Xbox Live.
 This was extended to the PlayStation Network in 2015.

 Products

 The GoPro was originally designed for surfing and capturing pro camera angles, hence the name.
+GoPro cameras are widely used in extreme sports, travel vlogging, filmmaking, and adventure documentation due to their compact size and durability.